ashbb/first_step_on_ruby_metaprogramming/README.md

 <br>
 Study 1
 -------
-Learn about the following methods to read [The Book of Ruby](http://www.sapphiresteel.com/The-Book-Of-Ruby), Chapter 20: Dynamic Programming.
+To learn about the following methods read  [The Book of Ruby](http://www.sapphiresteel.com/The-Book-Of-Ruby), Chapter 20: Dynamic Programming.

 - eval
 - instance_eval